 Simulations are computer representations of real things or situations that vary over time.
 A simulation is an abstraction designed for a particular purpose.

-A correlation is a particular kind of information, namely a dependence between two variables in a situation.
+A correlation is a particular kind of information, namely a dependence between two variables.
 For example in the first picture here, as one variable goes up the other goes down.
 It's also a correlation when as one variable goes up or down the other changes in the same manner.

 Cleaning data is the process of making the data uniform without changing its meaning (such as replacing abbreviations, spellings, and capitalizations with the intended word or converting miles to kilometers).
 Programmers can use programs to filter and clean digital data, thereby gaining insight and knowledge.